About 13 Petals

 13 Petals provides perspectives on Torah-related issues.
 The website functions in coordination with various Facebook groups, Zoom conferences, and other efforts.

-Unique to this website is its view that the original teachings of the “New Testament” fall within a framework of first-century Jewish Torah thought.
-We promote a fresh, academic look at these texts.
-Feel free to agree or disagree.
-We are simply striving for accuracy.
-Again, this project is aimed at a non-Jewish audience.
+Unique to this website is its view that the original teachings of the “New Testament” fall within a framework of Jewish Torah spirituality.
+We present several studies on this.

 The Name